Rituale für den Winter - die kalte Jahreszeit bewußt feiern

 3. Silence and wisdom :

-4. Waiting and trusting :
+4. Waiting and trust :

 5. Transformation and renewal :

-Consciously living gratitude and metaphors
+Living with gratitude and metaphors consciously

-Let us experience this winter consciously – with a grateful heart and the certainty that every phase of life has its own value.
+Let us consciously experience this winter – with a grateful heart and the certainty that every phase of life has its own value.

 Psychological aspects of winter – What we can learn from the cold season

-Being able to wait: developing acceptance and patience
+Being able to wait: Developing acceptance and patience

 What warms me from the inside?